 - AD HOC GROUPS like the Refugee Sponsorship Support Program and Lifeline Syria have formed to provide enhanced, in-person support to sponsors and refugees.

 - CANADIANS WHO HAVE SPONSORED BEFORE are a vital resource for new sponsors, as they can share the human experience of sponsorship, including the positive aspects but also challenges associated with managing expectations and inter-cultural differences.
 Sponsorship Agreement Holders are available to provide guidance to their Constituent Groups.

 - CANADIAN FAMILY MEMBERS OF SPONSORED REFUGEES are important actors to include in providing resettlement services to privately sponsored refugees even if they are not formal members of the sponsoring group.
 Family members can ease communications barriers and help the sponsored refugees adjust to life in Canada more easily.

-- LOCAL IMMIGRATION OFFICES can provide additional support and information to sponsors and help mediate disputes among sponsors or between sponsors and refugees.
+- LOCAL MIGRATION OFFICES can provide additional support and information to sponsors and help mediate disputes among sponsors or between sponsors and refugees.